Friday, December 30, 2022

 The Prague cemetery (Il cimitero di Praga) - Umberto Eco

 It happened a few times while I was abroad.
 I said that I was from Italy and the person with whom I was speaking suddenly informed me that their favorite author was also Italian.
 Once they even asked me to guess who it was.
 Dante?
 I thought.
 No, too old.
 Montale?
 Too obscure.
 Volo?
 Come on!
 I give up, who is it?
 But of course, Umberto Eco!
 That was their answer.
 Eco?
 Wow, I’m surprised, I said.
 But why was I surprised, then?
-I have read my first Eco’s novel when I was a kid (if you guessed “The name of the rose”, well, you guessed right) and I have read every novel by him I came across ever since.
+I have read my first Eco’s novel when I was a kid (if you guessed “The name of the rose”, well, you guessed right) and I have read every novel by him that I came across ever since.
 I loved each and every one of them.
 There was no reason to be surprised at all.

 Thursday, December 22, 2022